bkono/chef-zgen/README.md

 # zgen cookbook

-Brain-dead simple, chef-based install of [zgen](https://github.com/tarjoilija/zgen) and a customized zshrc.
+Brain-dead simple, chef-based install of zsh, [zgen](https://github.com/tarjoilija/zgen) and a customized zshrc.
 The starting incarnation of this is focused on use with [kitchenplan](https://github.com/kitchenplan/kitchenplan), specifically for pulling down pieces of my newly modular [dotfiles](https://github.com/bkono/dotfiles) (2.0).